Your Right to Privacy

-The library's website (sjpl.org) and its event website (events.sjpl.org) are encrypted with HTTPS.
+The library's website (sjpl.org) and its event website (sjpl.org/events) are encrypted with HTTPS.
 All communications between your browser and the library website are private.
-Your account is also encrypted.
-Your catalog searches and browsing activities are not.

 A cookie is a small file sent to the browser by a website each time that site is visited.
 Cookies are stored on your computer and can transmit personal information.
 Cookies are used to remember information about preferences on the pages you visit.